Title

 Republic Act No. 11594 increases penalties for perjury and false testimony, imposing harsher sanctions, including maximum imprisonment and fines up to one million pesos, particularly for public officials.

-The offender shall also suffer a fine not exceeding One million pesos (P1,000,000.00) and perpetual absolute disqualification from holding any appointive or elective position in the government or its agencies.
+Yes.
+The offender shall also suffer a fine not to exceed One million pesos (₱1,000,000.00) and perpetual absolute disqualification from holding any appointive or elective position in government or any related agency, entity, or instrumentality.

-If any provision is declared unconstitutional, it shall not affect the validity and effectivity of the other provisions of the Act.
+The unconstitutional provision does not affect the validity and effectivity of the other provisions of the Act.

 Analyze Cases Smarter, Faster